vodkabears/Vide/README.md

 // Get video element of the background.
 Do what you want. instance.getVideoObject();

 // Resize video background.
-It calls automatically if window resize or element(if you will use something like https://github.com/cowboy/jquery-resize). instance.resize();
+It calls automatically, if window resize or element(if you will use something like https://github.com/cowboy/jquery-resize). instance.resize();

 // Destroy plugin instance